-Some good (but simple) record keeping habits can put extra money into your tax refund!
+These simple record keeping tricks can put extra money into your tax refund

 Simple up to date records mean that you can claim ALL the tax deductions you’re entitled to so you’ll never pay too much tax!